ezsystems/commerce-documentation/docs/guide/quickorder/quickorder.md

 ## Line preview

-If a customer leaves the SKU field (for example by choosing one of the autosuggestion result) and sets the cursor on another field (e.g. quantity field or next line), a background search starts which displays the product name (and variant code) and the unit price.
+If a customer leaves the SKU field (for example by choosing one of the autosuggestion result) and sets the cursor on another field (e.g. quantity field or next line), a background search starts.
+It displays the product name (and variant code) and the unit price.
 This visible feedback is a confirmation for users that the entered SKU is correct.

 ![](../img/quickorder_9.png)